 Professor of Flute

 She has held several principle flute positions and performed with American and Canadian orchestras.
 Currently, she is the principal flutist of the Muncie Symphony Orchestra and has performed with the Indianapolis Symphony Orchestra and Fort Wayne Philharmonic.
-Previously, she has performed with Aspen Music Festival Orchestra, Lansing Philharmonic Orchestra, Farmington Area Philharmonic, Warren Symphony Orchestra, Pontiac-Oakland Symphony, Oshkosh Symphony Orchestra and Brevard Music Center Orchestra in US, and Windsor Symphony Orchestra and Newfoundland Symphony Orchestra in Canada.
+Previously, she has performed with the Aspen Music Festival Orchestra, Lansing Philharmonic Orchestra, Farmington Area Philharmonic, Warren Symphony Orchestra, Pontiac-Oakland Symphony, Oshkosh Symphony Orchestra, Brevard Music Center Orchestra, Windsor Symphony Orchestra (Canada), and Newfoundland Symphony Orchestra (Canada).
 In 2012, she premiered From Days of Yore, a flute concerto written by Jody Nagle, with the Muncie Symphony Orchestra.
 In 2007, she was invited to perform CPE Bach Flute Concerto in d minor with Mr. Carmel Chamber Orchestra in Israel.

 In addition to being a gifted flutist, Dr. Watanabe is also devoted to the field of ethnomusicology, which she studied extensively at the University of Michigan.
-Her interest in Japanese traditional music led to a faculty development grant from the University of Wisconsin Oshkosh in order to research Kazuo Fukushima’s Mei for solo flute in Japan.
+Her interest in Japanese traditional music led to a faculty development grant from the University of Wisconsin, Oshkosh in order to research Kazuo Fukushima’s Mei for solo flute in Japan.
 Her research resulted in a feature article in the Spring 2008 issue of the Flutist Quarterly, and led to lecture recitals at the 2007 NFA Convention, the 2010 British Flute Association Convention in England, and the 2013 International Flute Festival at the Hochschele für Musik Freiburg in Germany.
 In 2011, her article was translated into Dutch and published in the Nederlands Fluit Genootschap’s Fluit, the official journal of the Dutch Flute Association.
 In 2013, the article was translated into German for the DGfG e.V.’s Flöte aktuell, official journal.